ArkS0001/ArkS0001/README.md

         <br />
         <p>
             <strong>
-               As a seasoned machine learning expert, cloud architect, and competitive coder, I've honed my skills across multiple domains, establishing myself as a versatile force in the tech world.
-With a wealth of Knowledge & Experience, I bring a unique blend of expertise to every project I undertake.

-Proficient in languages such as Python, Java, C#, C++, Kotlin and Dart empowers me to tackle diverse programming challenges.
-Leveraging frameworks like Flutter,Django,Flask, NLTk, Dash and Pandas.
-My proficiency in machine learning allows me to unravel complex data patterns and derive valuable insights, while my prowess as a cloud architect ensures scalable, efficient, and secure solutions.
-As a competitive coder, I thrive in high-pressure environments, leveraging my problem-solving skills to deliver optimal solutions under tight deadlines.
+As a passionate and results-driven Machine Learning Engineer, I specialize in building production-grade AI systems and scalable cloud solutions.
+My expertise lies at the intersection of machine learning, software engineering, and competitive problem-solving.

+Proficient in languages such as Python, C/C++, and Java, with familiarity in Go and C#, I enjoy tackling complex challenges.
+My experience spans across Machine Learning, Data Science, NLP, GenAI, and Cloud platforms like AWS and GCP.
+I'm also skilled in Deep Learning frameworks, Docker, and Git.

- With a comprehensive skill set and a relentless drive for excellence, I'm committed to pushing the boundaries of innovation, whether it's designing cutting-edge machine learning models, architecting robust cloud solutions, or excelling in competitive coding competitions.
+With a proven track record of success in national hackathons and a dedication to continuous learning, I am committed to pushing the boundaries of what's possible in AI and technology.
             </strong>
         </p>
         <a href="https://twitter.com/AakarshitSriva3"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>
         <ul>
-            <li>🔭🚀 <b>I’m currently working on</b>: AWS services like Athena and Sagemaker,Blockchain contracts and Few Research projects </li>
+            <li>🔭🚀 <b>I’m currently working on</b>: Developing production-grade RAG pipelines with vision models,AWS services and Few Research projects </li>
-            <li>🌱🧠 <b>I’m currently learning</b>: Cloud Simulation,CyberSecurity & Quantum Computing</li>
+            <li>🌱🧠 <b>I’m currently learning</b>: AR/VR prototyping, Cloud Simulation,CyberSecurity & Quantum Computing</li>
             <li>💬 <b>Ask me about</b>: Machine Learning Algorithms & Neural Networking, Software Development Operations and Competitive Programming.</li>
             <li>📫 <b>How to reach me</b>: Follow the links above to connect👆,or just raise a issue and join us in one of the discussions.</li>
             </li>